-Follow our easy tips and quickly get the kitchen cupboards from chaotic to neat and manageable, without spending loads of money, time or effort.
+Follow our kitchen organization hacks and quickly organize the kitchen cupboards, taking them from chaotic to neat and manageable, without spending loads of money, time or effort.

 1. Empty the contents of the cupboard

 - Empty everything out of the cupboard onto the work top and table.
 Make sure you pull out all the contents, it’s much easier to organize if you can see everything you have.

 - Look at every item and decide if you want to keep it.

 - Ditch any broken items and donate to charity any items still usable but unwanted.

 - Go through food items and get rid of anything that’s spoilt or past it’s use-by date.

 3. Clean the cupboards